Events

 Method Signature

-registerTrait(decayModifier: number, id: string): void
+event.registerTrait(decayModifier: number, id: String): void

-registerTraitWithTooltip(decayModifier: number, id: string): void
+event.registerTraitWithTooltip(decayModifier: number, id: String): void

 Note: A higher decayModifier